Jose Canseco: Final seasons (1999–2001)

-On January 16, 2001, the Anaheim Angels signed Canseco to an incentive-laden deal heavily based on plate appearances.
-After only 39 spring training at-bats, in which he hit .231 and no home runs, the Angels cut Canseco.
+During Spring Training and after only 39 at-bats in which he hit .231 and no home runs, the Angels cut Canseco.
 He lost the Anaheim DH spot to Glenallen Hill, with whom he shared at-bats for the Yankees the year prior.
-(Hill was released by the Angels in June, after hitting .136 with 1 home run in 16 games for the 2001 season, his last in the majors).
-Canseco spent half of the season with the Newark Bears of the independent Atlantic League, alongside his twin brother Ozzie Canseco, before joining the Chicago White Sox on June 21 to replace Frank Thomas as the every day designated hitter.
+Hill ended up being released by the Angels in June, after hitting .136 with 1 home run in 16 games for the 2001 season, his last in the majors.
+Canseco spent half of the season with the Newark Bears of the independent Atlantic League, alongside his twin brother Ozzie Canseco.
+Jose was batting .284/.459/.507 with 7 home runs, 27 runs batted in and 10 stolen bases in 41 games before joining the Chicago White Sox on June 21st to replace Frank Thomas as the everyday designated hitter.
 Wearing jersey number 31 during his first game back in the majors since the 2000 World Series, he went 1-for-5 with a double as the DH, hitting fifth in the lineup.
 He had 3 RBIs in his second game of the season.
-His first home run came on June 26 against the Minnesota Twins.
-During the season he had two 2-homer games, one on July 8 and another on August 1.
+His first home run came on June 26th against the Minnesota Twins.
+During the season he had two 2-homer games, one on July 8th and another on August 1st.
 He finished the season playing in 76 games, hitting 16 home runs and 49 RBIs in only 256 at-bats, a pace of 30+ home runs and 100+ RBIs had he played the entire season.
 His last home run of the season was the 462nd for his career, and came against Mike Mussina of the New York Yankees, putting Canseco just 38 home runs away from reaching the 500-home run milestone, at age 37.